Who We Are

 Where do your seeds come from?

-Our seeds come from several sources: 1) many have been generously donated by several seed companies, including Seed Savers Exchange, Baker Creek Heirloom Seeds, High Mowing Organic Seeds, Territorial Seed Company, and Prairie Moon Nursery; 2) we purchase our “core” seeds in bulk from various seed companies; 3) seed “borrowers” donate their harvested seeds; and 4) community members donate leftover commercial seeds.
-Seeds are packaged and prepared by volunteers for distribution through the seed sharing program.
+Our seeds come from several sources: 1) many have been generously donated by several seed companies, including Seed Savers Exchange, Baker Creek Heirloom Seeds, High Mowing Organic Seeds, Burpee, and Prairie Moon Nursery; 2) we purchase our “core” seeds in bulk from various seed companies; 3) seed “borrowers” donate their harvested seeds; and 4) community members donate leftover commercial seeds.
+Seeds are packaged and prepared by volunteers for distribution through our seed sharing program.

 What seeds are available?

 Due to our reliance on seed donations, our seed inventory varies from year to year and even through the course of a growing season.
 We always strive to offer a variety of vegetable, herb, flowers, and native seeds.
-Around March of each year, we will provide each participating library branch an inventory of available seeds for their seed cabinets.
+Around March of each year, our volunteers provide each library branch with an inventory of available seeds for their seed cabinets.

 How does it work?

-Seeds will be available at Door County Library branches on March 21, 2022.
+We will reopen our seed libraries at all Door County Library branches on March 20, 2023.

 - If you are not already a member, fill out our online membership form (you only need to do this once).

-- Go to your nearest participating library branch.
+- Starting March 20, you can go to your nearest library branch.

-- Peruse their seed packet inventory and select your desired seeds.
-(To help maintain our seed library, we ask that you only ‘check out’ the seeds that you will plant in your personal garden.)
+- Peruse the seed packet inventory and select your desired seeds.
+(To help maintain our seed library, we ask that you only take the seeds that you will plant this year in your personal garden.)

 - Grow a bounty of vegetables and flowers and share with your friends and neighbors!